interstitialRedirectModalTitle

 Fish biologist holding a juvenile razorback sucker.

-A New shot at life Sam Brockdorff holding one of the 51 wild-spawned razorback sucker juveniles that were protected by the nursery at Matheson Wetland Preserve in 2023. © Katherine Creighton/Division of Wildlife Resources
+A New shot at life Sam Brockdorff holding one of the 51 wild-spawned razorback sucker juveniles that were protected by the nursery at the Matheson Preserve in 2023. © Katherine Creighton/Utah Division of Wildlife Resources

-2023 turned out to be a record year for the razorback sucker nursery at TNC Utah’s Matheson Wetlands Preserve.
+2023 turned out to be a record year for the razorback sucker nursery at TNC's Scott and Norma Matheson Wetlands Preserve.
 Ecstatic scientists counted a total of 51 juvenile razorback suckers in the fish nursery last fall.

 Restoring Habitat for the Razorback Sucker (2:03) In the perfect spot on the Colorado River in Utah, TNC is blending science and engineering to give the threatened razorback sucker a fighting chance.